-^{3.} Poasa, Kris.
-1992.
-"The Samoan Fa'afafine: One Case Study and Discussion of Transsexualism."
-Journal of Psychology & Human Sexuality 5(3):39-51 men and women as distinctly different opposites.
+Strict societal constructed norms are expected to be adhered to by both genders.
+In Western culture and industrialized nations, this translates to "masculine" versus "feminine".
+Consequently, people tend to think of masculinity and femininity in dichotomous terms, viewing men and women as distinctly different opposites.
 Through this socialization process, one is introduced to certain norms that are typically linked to one's biological sex.
 The norms are policed, internalised and upheld by a system of punishment and privileges.
 Although biology plays a pivotal role, the way in which sexuality is expressed and acted upon is highly influenced by society's ideas of what is and is not correct.

 At an early age, individuals are socialized to these norms from their family, education system, peers, media, and religion.
 The societies we live in dictate the right and wrong way to behave as men and women and these are mapped into 'right' and 'wrong' sexual practices, beliefs and behaviours.
-The polarization of roles based on gender demands that its members engage in upholding the straightlaced defined characteristics inherent in the traditional belief systems by exhibiting behaviours concurrent with those teachings including role-modelling behaviours.
-Thus any behaviour that falls outside these accepted straightlaced norms of defined characteristics clash against social acquiescence, and therefore, are not accepted.
+The polarization of roles based on gender demands that its members engage in upholding the straight-laced defined characteristics inherent in the traditional belief systems by exhibiting behaviours concurrent with those teachings including role-modelling behaviours.
+Thus any behaviour that falls outside these accepted straight-laced norms of defined characteristics clash against social acquiescence, and therefore, are not accepted.
 This deeply rooted mechanism of adherence to the socially accepted belief does not tolerate any deviations or changes including a strong excluding force in order to maintain strictly valued narratives.

-The deeply rooted relationship between one man and one woman is sacred by laws, religion, and norms.
+The deeply rooted relationship between one man and one woman is sacred.
 According to this system, with the support of history, customs, well-established norms and the omniscient power of religion, the sacred is distinguished from the profane.
-What is deemed profane is wany other sexual relationship or desire that exists outside this carefully socially proscribed norm of men being with women.
+What is deemed profane is any other sexual relationship or desire that exists outside this carefully socially proscribed norm of men being with women.
 Now, the LGBT classification is challenging these norms and dichotomy.